Book One: A SIMPLE ACT OF KINDNESS

 wanted Mr. Salls to know how much he had meant to me and how

-grateful I was for my education.
+grateful I was for my scholarship and my education.

 I had put in